jkroepke/helm-secrets/docs/Secret Backends.md

 Download: https://github.com/variantdev/vals/releases/latest

-The vals secret driver can be enabled by define `HELM_SECRETS_DRIVER=vals`.
+The vals secret backend can be enabled by define `HELM_SECRETS_BACKEND=vals`.

 Example file: [examples/vals/secrets.yaml](https://github.com/jkroepke/helm-secrets/blob/main/examples/vals/secrets.yaml)

 ## Hashicorp Vault

-**DEPRECATED: Use vals driver instead!**
+**DEPRECATED: Use vals backend instead!**

 If you use Vault with helm-secrets, the vault CLI tool is needed.

 Download: https://www.vaultproject.io/downloads

-The vault secret driver can be enabled by define `HELM_SECRETS_DRIVER=vault`.
+The vault secret backend can be enabled by define `HELM_SECRETS_BACKEND=vault`.

 Example file: [examples/vault/secrets.yaml](https://github.com/jkroepke/helm-secrets/blob/main/examples/vault/secrets.yaml)

 ## envsubst

-**DEPRECATED: Use vals driver instead!**
+**DEPRECATED: Use vals backend instead!**

-If you have stored your secret inside the environment variables, you could use the envsubst driver.
+If you have stored your secret inside the environment variables, you could use the envsubst backend.

 ### Installation